 WHAT ARE THE IMPLICATIONS OF THE STUDY FINDINGS?

 Findings indicate the alcohol industry in England derives a large portion of its profit from excessive and/or problem drinkers.
 Given the consistency of this finding with similar research in Australia and Brazil, it seems likely that such a study conducted in the United States would find similar results.
 These findings raise serious questions about the conflicts of interest arising when an industry reliant on hazardous and harmful drinking is allowed to self-regulate and manages its public image with largely ineffective ‘safe drinking’ mantras (e.g., “Drink responsibly”).
 These findings also reinforce the need for strong alcohol sales policy, which has been shown to have real impact on problem drinking.
-Moreover, in so far as they suggest that a financially successful alcohol industry of its current size and form depends upon harmful drinking, the UK government’s economic support for alcohol producers, for example through tax cuts and trade negotiations, appear more problematic.
-These findings may also have relevance for ongoing debates about whether to restrict alcohol sales to state monopolies or open them up to commercial enterprises.
+Moreover, as the study authors point out, in so far as a financially successful alcohol industry depends upon harmful drinking, the UK government’s economic support for alcohol producers through tax cuts and trade negotiations appear problematic.

-- The authors’ analysis is taken from self-reported survey data, which tends to underestimate alcohol consumption.
-Their approach assumes implicitly that all sections of the population under-report their drinking in the same proportion.
+- As noted by the study authors, these analyses are based on self-reported survey data, which tends to underestimate alcohol consumption.
+This approach assumes that all sections of the population under-report their drinking in a similar fashion.
 If anything, this probably underestimates the alcohol industry’s full reliance upon the heaviest drinkers, who are less likely to be represented in surveys.

 - The analyses do not distinguish between specific companies.
 The degree to which any individual company benefits from sales to heavy drinkers is therefore unclear.